vydra/task-output-cache-demos/samples/03-use-http-backend/README.md

 ### Manual setup

-If you can't use Docker, you can also install [nginx](https://www.nginx.com) manually.
+If you don't want to use Docker, you can also install [nginx](https://www.nginx.com) manually.
 The attached [`nginx.conf`](http-server/nginx.conf) can serve as an example configuration.

-You can use any other HTTP server as long as it supports uploading binaries via `PUT`.
+You can also use any other HTTP server as long as it supports uploading binaries via `PUT`.

 ## Running builds using the backend